hysds/metrics_extractor/README.md

 * Extracts actual runtime metrics from a [HySDS](https://github.com/hysds/) venue.
 * Extracts all metrics enumerations of each job type and its set of compute instance types.
 * Leverages ES' built-in aggregrations API to compute statistics on the ES server side.
+* Exports to CSV the job metric agreggration by version and instance type
-* Exports agreggration job metrics to CSV
+* Exports to CSV the job metric name total counts that merges versions and instance types

 <!-- ☝️ Replace with a bullet-point list of your features ☝️ -->